-There are very few injuries more painful and serious than severe burns.
-Burns are often fatal and those who survive have a long, excruciating, and expensive road to recovery.
-Burn injuries often occur when a victim comes in contact with flame, corrosive chemicals, hot objects, scalding fluids, exposure to radiation, and electrocution.
-Burn injuries are often due to the negligence of some other party.
-Burn victims are often left with physical and psychological scars requiring years of hospitalization, doctorís visits, and physical therapy.
+There are very few injuries more painful and serious than burns.
+Severe burns are often fatal and those who survive have a long, excruciating, and expensive road to recovery.
+Burn injuries often occur when a victim comes into contact with flame, corrosive chemicals, hot objects, scalding fluids, radiation, or electricity.
+While burn injuries can be caused by unawareness on the victim's part, most burns are often due to the negligence of some other party.
+Burn victims are often left with physical and psychological scars requiring years of hospitalization, doctor's visits, and physical therapy, all of which can disrupt their work, home, and family life and cause significant financial problems for years down the road.

-According to The American Burn Association National Burn Repository, in 2011, burn injuries receiving medical treatment totaled 450,000, including 3,500 burn deaths from residential fires and 500 from other sources, such as: motor vehicle and aircraft crashes, and contact with electricity, chemicals or hot liquids.
+According to The American Burn Association National Burn Repository, in 2011, burn injuries receiving medical treatment totaled 450,000, including 3,500 burn deaths from residential fires and 500 from other sources, such as vehicle crashes, contact with electricity, or chemicals/hot liquids.
+Many of these cases are instigated by some party other than the victim, thus giving the victim a good chance at being able to take their case to court and receive the compensation they deserve.

 - African Americans and Native Americans (CDC 2010; Flynn 2010)